Endless077/Endless077/README.md

 - Algorithms to Live By: The Computer Science of Human Decisions - Brian Christian
 - Seriously Good Software - Marco Faella

-and other book about IT or Programming language.
+and other book about IT Security.